Student Payment Options

 HOW OUR REFUNDS WORK - REFUND POLICY

-If the college cancels a class or you drop a class by the refund deadline (for courses that meet for the entire term this is generally the Friday of the second week of the term): the full cost of the class will be credited to your student account and refunded in the order listed below.
+If the college cancels a class or you drop a class by the refund deadline (for courses that meet for the entire term this is generally the Friday of the second week of the term.
+For Spring term 2020 the refund deadline is Friday of the third week of term.)
+The full cost of the class will be credited to your student account and refunded in the order listed below.

 Less than full term classes have a shorter refund period.
 Review the specific course drop deadlines online in the searchable class schedule.